Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Many usable models have emerged for “measuring” the human element.

 Creates transparency regarding team member satisfaction.
-Enables team to self-manage and improve morale.
+Enables the team to self-manage and improve morale.

 - MoodApp – “MoodApp was designed and built by Atlassian to capture employee feedback.
 MoodApp allowed Atlassian employees to provide feedback to daily, and gave the company the opportunity to respond and adapt immediately if there was a problem brewing.”